museumofprague/immersive_room_rider/README.md

 ##### OBS
 You can use free [OBS software](https://obsproject.com/) along with [NDI plugin for OBS](https://github.com/DistroAV/DistroAV/releases) to record NDI streams.
 Better yet, OBS also supports the direct Spout capture.
 Unfortunetly, you might be limited by avaliable max resolution inside OBS based on current diplay setting and GPU.

-##### LightJams Spout Recorder
+##### Spout Recording only
-Another option is to use [LightJams Spout recorder](https://www.lightjams.com/spout-recorder.html) for capturing Spout stream.
+* Another option is to use [LightJams Spout recorder](https://www.lightjams.com/spout-recorder.html) for capturing Spout stream.
+* One more worth looking into is open source [SpoutRecorder](https://github.com/leadedge/SpoutRecorder/).

 #### Convert Video to HAP codec